-Freelance web content writer.
-Digital content marketing.
-B2C and B2B blogger (SEO).
-Articles and features: lifestyle, parenting, relationships, health, design, & business writer.
-Washington D.C. area
+Freelance writer.
+Digital web content marketing.
+B2C & B2B blogger (SEO).
+Articles and features.
+Lifestyle, parenting, kids, relationships, health, books, environment, & business.
+Washington D.C. & MD

 A child with ADHD may thrive during the sunny days of summer but struggle with mood and behavior during the dark, short days of winter.
 If this scenario sounds familiar, it’s time to consider whether your child suffers from seasonal affective disorder, or SAD.

 Online healthcare has made it possible for more people to get a mental health diagnosis, especially those who are confined to the home or embarrassed about seeing a doctor in person about such issues.
 Online assessments may ease that burden by streamlining the process so more people get the help they need.

 Managers want the best out of every employee.
 Sometimes, though, life gets in the way of productivity and efficiency – and, sometimes, it gets in the way of happiness.
 People who suffer from depression deserve support and understanding.
 It isn’t difficult to show all employees that you care about them and their mental health.

 If you have struggled with alcohol or drugs, the hope is always that you can spare your children the same fate.
 Research has found, though, that there is a strong connection between DNA and the likelihood of developing an addiction.
 If you are an addict, your child is genetically predisposed to become one too, but a dance with drugs and alcohol is not inevitable.